Do You Need To Quit Coffee To Save Your Hormones?

-This is partly caused by the stress hormones produced by the adrenal glands competing and/or interfering with our own sex hormones, oestrogen and progesterone, throwing them out of balance.
+This is partly caused by stress hormones produced by the adrenal glands interfering with our own sex hormones, oestrogen and progesterone, throwing them out of balance.

-Men, on the other hand, tend to handle caffeine better and are more tolerant of the 'Bulletproof Coffee/Fasted workout' combo.
+Men, on the other hand, tend to handle caffeine a little better and are more tolerant of the 'Bulletproof Coffee/Fasted workout' combo.